jxu033/jxu033.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>My name is Jiaqi Xu.
-I got my bachelor degree in China.
+<p>Hi!
+My name is Jiaqi Xu and I am a recent graduate in Computer Science from
- In the fourth year of my undergraduate eduaction, i had an opportunity to study at university of ottawa as an exchange student with chinese government scholarship.
- It is a great honor which is awarded to those students who are excellent in all aspects, such as study and morality.
-After the exchange program was ended, i started my postgraduate study at uOttawa.
- I am going to get my master degree in Computer Science on June 20 and ready to welcome my career life.</p>
+University of Ottawa.
+I am intersted in Algorithm Design/Analysis, Software Development and Distributed Computing.
+Currently, I am looking for a full time job and am ready to start my career life.</p>

 <h2>Skills</h2>